n3o-d4rk3r/BangalCodePicker/README.md

-# BangalCodePicker - Only BD, IN, UK, US Country Picker
+# BangalCodePicker-Only BD, IN, UK, US Country Picker
 ### Add it in your root build.gradle at the end of repositories:

 ### Update Project(settings.gradle):